pabtomas/dotfiles/misty/README.md

 - Zero-fuss installation
 - Asynchronous execution

-## Why Jinzo ?
+## Why Misty ?

-Jinzo was written because I faced a recurrent scenario when dealing with Docker:
+Misty was written because I faced a recurrent scenario when dealing with Docker:
 - Starting a Compose project to make a simple stack of containers working quickly,
 - With time this stack is growing and I spend more time to maintain things around Compose to compensate its lacks,
 - I switch to another solution (Ansible, Kubernetes, Swarm, ...) because the project is now unmaintainable.